 Staff will receive guidance on risk assessment as part of their induction.
 This will be refreshed on an annual basis.
-Risk assessment training will be provided on specific areas were identified by the Head/Deputy or Facilities manager.
+Risk assessment training will be provided on specific areas identified by the Headmaster, SLT, Head of Boarding, Educational Visits Coordinator and Facilities Manager.